 G Wahl, "Applying Financial Principles to Your Project Portfolio," Point B on Project Portfolio Management, 2010.

-Getting clarity on basic principles is important for three reasons.
+Getting clarity on basic principles is important for four reasons.
 First, decisions at all levels of the organization affect value creation.
 If only project-acceptance decisions are made consistent with value maximization, the gain can easily be undone if countless, day-to-day, apparently simple choices aren't in tune.
-The principles must be applied universally.
 Second, getting clarity on the principles promotes understanding and agreement on what you are doing and why.
 They provide a compelling argument for overcoming inertia and the status quo.
-Third, the principles provide the foundation for creating the structure, supporting processes, and tools that will enable you to put the principles into practice.
+Third, the principles can be reinforced by organization and culture that rewards decisions that create value.
+Fourth, the principles provide the foundation for creating supporting processes and tools that will enable you to put the principles into practice.
 They translate readily into design specifications for your PPM implementation.

 2. Choose an Approach that Fits